 The Student Wellness and Counselling Centre provides two main services: Medical Services and Counselling Supports.

 The Student Wellness and Counselling Centre (SWCC) has been working to become a more gender-inclusive space through training for administrative staff, counsellors, physicians and students.
 They have family physicians who offer services Monday to Friday 8:30 a.m. -4 p.m. by appointment.

-Dr. Rachel Gough provides gender affirming hormone therapy and referrals for transition related surgeries.
+Physicians in the SWCC can provide gender affirming hormone therapy.
 Missy Power is the Registered Nurse and Clinic Manager and can help with any questions or concerns you might have.
 She can be reached by phone at (709) 864-3015, or by email at firstname.lastname@example.org.

 The SWCC has also started a Gender Journeys group for trans and gender diverse students early in transition to help build community support and resilience for students at this big time of change.
 Registration occurs every fall.
 Contact the SWCC for posters or for more information.

 For medical services, there are limitations in terms of needing to link the name and gender on your MCP card.
 However, the name that appears on your medical file can be changed and pronouns pop-up at booking and registration.

 Students wishing to self refer for gender affirming surgeries, or specific medial questions related to their their journey are encouraged to contact Dr. Mari-Lynne Sinnott at ProActive Wellness and Counselling.
 Dr. Sinnott is a family physician who provides timely access for gender diverse and trans patients in St. John’s.
 A referral is not required and an appointment can be made through the contact information below:

 Tel.
 (709) 722-9165